Challenges of collaborative learning and its assessment

 Alignment of eight core components for collaborative design – the GLAID framework

-Secondly, Meijer et al. suggest the use of the GLAID framework as a guide for teachers to design the assessment.
+Secondly, Meijer et al. suggest using the GLAID framework as a guide for teachers when designing assessment.
 This framework consists of eight components:

-Using this framework when designing a collaborative learning activity can help the teacher to align all eight core components.
-For example, when teamwork is the main learning outcome (2), the assessment (3) can take the form of a group assessment if the group constellation (7) is taken into account, i.e. all students in the group have similar abilities.
+Using this framework can help teachers align all eight components when designing a collaborative learning activity.
+For example, when teamwork is the main learning outcome (2), a group assessment (3) can be appropriate if the group constellation (7) is taken into account, for instance by ensuring students in the group have similar abilities.

 Impact of good assessment design

-By designing and aligning a collaborative learning activity thoughtfully, two goals can be achieved: The intended objectives and outcomes, like improving motivation and communication skills, can be reached; and the assessment truly measures the learning objectives without promoting misaligned student behaviour.
+By designing and aligning a collaborative learning activity thoughtfully, two goals can be achieved.
+The intended objectives and outcomes, such as improving motivation and communication skills, can be reached.
+The assessment can also measure the learning objectives without promoting misaligned student behaviour.

-Successful implementation of these principles shows for example when using a combination of group and peer assessment in a formative setting (Sridharan et al. 2019).
-Meijer et al. predict that individualised feedback both by peers and the teacher can be provided, whilst collaboration is promoted, and misaligned student behaviour might be discouraged without the pressure of a final mark in the background.
+Successful implementation of these principles can be seen, for example, when a combination of group and peer assessment is used in a formative setting (Sridharan et al. 2019).
+Meijer et al. suggest this can enable individualised feedback from peers and teachers while promoting collaboration, with less pressure from a high-stakes final mark in the background.

-When choosing to support the collaborative learning activity with prior lectures and interactive training, students will be more proficient in collaboration and communication, which can improve the results of the following group assessment (Rebollar et al. 2010).
+When collaborative learning is supported with prior lectures and interactive training, students can become more proficient in collaboration and communication, which can improve the results of later group assessment (Rebollar et al. 2010).

-And by aligning the group exercise with the GLAID framework, group dynamics can be influenced positively, which has been shown to increase the perception of a "fair" assessment by the students (Ohaja et al. 2013).
+Aligning a group exercise with the GLAID framework can also influence group dynamics positively, which has been shown to increase students’ perceptions of a "fair" assessment (Ohaja et al. 2013).

-Overall, increasing the awareness amongst both teachers and students to the interplay of factors that influence the design, execution, and assessment of group activities from both points of view is key to a successful implementation of a collaborative learning approach.
+Overall, raising awareness among both teachers and students of the interplay of factors that influence the design, execution and assessment of group activities is key to successfully implementing a collaborative learning approach.

 FAQ